-As part of C2D2's key strategic commitment to supporting talented early career researchers in the chronic diseases and disorders area we have appointed four early career researchers to a new Research Fellowship scheme.
+As part of C2D2's key strategic commitment to supporting talented early career researchers in the chronic diseases and disorders area we appointed four early career researchers to a two-year Research Fellowship scheme.

 Firstly, to develop a digital technique for handwriting analysis that is applicable in the context of chronic diseases and disorders.

 Secondly, to gain insight into the impact of the movement disorders caused by neurological conditions on the working lives of medieval scribes.

 Thirdly, to demonstrate the value of collaborations between the humanities and sciences in a way that has not been previously demonstrated in the medical humanities.

 A pilot study had already begun to identify the writing distortions caused by different neurological conditions in modern-day people.
 This new project combined digital image processing with historical handwriting analysis to detect the same features in medieval writing.

 In the era before the printing presses, scribes were professionals who relied on their handwriting to earn a living.
 Thus, the handwriting data informed a study of whether these distortions affected or prematurely ended their careers.
 The project was novel, challenging and truly interdisciplinary, forming an unconventional connection between the humanities and sciences that has never been attempted before.

 Deborah found the experience of navigating these disciplinary boundaries challenging and rewarding in equal measure and believes that this ultimately led to a 'more nuanced combination of voices and approaches'.